Login

 The pilot trap

 AI pilots are designed to succeed.
-They operate in controlled environments with motivated teams, curated data, and clear metrics.
+Controlled environments, motivated teams, curated data, clear metrics.
 When they work, organizations assume the hard part is done.

 But the hard part hasn't started.